DeerTears/old_qodot_docs/pages/beginner's-guide-to-qodot.md

 With this in mind, we'll be creating our own FGD for our game, rather than extending the Qodot.fgd provided by the plugin.

 ## Making a game configuration file
-A game configuration (stored as a .cfg file) tells Trenchbroom the name and icon for your game, how your maps are saved, where your `/textures` folder is, and where the entity definitions are kept.
+A Trenchbroom game configuration (stored as a .cfg file) tells Trenchbroom the name and icon for your game, how your maps are saved, where your `/textures` folder is, and where the entity definitions are kept.

 When you install Qodot, you get a resource tool to create your own .cfg file.